Doing Business in Panama

 The local currency, the Balboa, is taken at par with the US Dollar.
 The paper money that circulates in Panama is the US Dollar, while the Balboa is used only in coin form.
 Panama is one of two economies of that region that is dollarized.

-The member of the Central American Group (CAG) that is currently doing business in Panama is its industrial real-estate development company, Grupo Corten.
+The Central American Group (CAG) member currently doing business in Panama is its industrial real-estate development company, Grupo Corten.
 Included among the services provided by the company in Panama are:

 - The rental of construction machinery;